-For radon in water at 20°C (68°F) the partition coefficient is about 0.25, so radon will continue to release from the water until the water activity concentration drops to about 25 percent of the air activity concentration.
+For radon in water at 20 degrees C (68 F) the partition coefficient is about 0.25, so radon will continue to release from the water until the water concentration drops to about 25 percent of the air concentration.
 Remember that as the radon leaves the water into the air it raises the air concentration and lowers the water concentration.
-At lower temperatures the partition coefficient increases, rising to 0.51 at 0°C (32 °F).
-At higher temperatures the partition coefficient decreases, dropping to about 0.11 at 100°C (212°F).
-An empirical expression for the partition coefficient of radon in water as a function of temperature can be found in [Weigel], and as a function of both temperature and salinity in [Schubert].
+At lower temperatures the partition coefficient increases, rising to 0.51 at 0° C (32° F).
+At higher temperatures the partition coefficient decreases, dropping to about 0.11 at 100° C (212° F).
+An empirical expression for the partition coefficient of radon in water as a function of temperature can be found in [Weigel].